 - Prior food safety inspections and current rating?
 N/A

-Public Health is investigating an outbreak of Shigella infection (also known as "shigellosis") associated with events at Temple Beth Am and Congregation Beth Shalom in Seattle.
+This outbreak appears to be over.
+Public Health investigated an outbreak of Shigella sonnei infections (also known as "shigellosis") associated with events at Temple Beth Am and Congregation Beth Shalom in Seattle.
 Both events were catered by Eric Gorbman Catering with additional food items brought potluck style by attendees at the Temple Beth Am event.

-Additionally, we have determined that at least 2 catering employees have also reported similar illness following the event, but these employees did not report being ill while working at the event.
+Two employees reported illness, but none of the catering employees reported working while ill.
+One of two employees who reported becoming ill following the event was confirmed by laboratory testing to be infected with Shigella sonnei.
 Employees that became ill after the event are not likely the source of the outbreak and may have been exposed to the same source that made other event participants ill.

 Public Health actions

 Public Health required Eric Gorbman Catering to close and will remain closed until approved to reopen by Public Health.

 We are currently working with Eric Gorbman Catering to complete testing of all catering employees for Shigella.
 All employees will be required to be cleared by Public Health before being allowed to return to food handling.

 Public Health plans to reach out to caterers who provide services to synagogues to answer their questions regarding food safety and permitting requirements.